tall-josh/niarc2016/project-01-niarc.md

 [YouTube video of chute indexing](https://youtu.be/bwKqD97XXXQ)

-To detect when to stop the robot and trigger the unloading procedure we fitted 2 bump switches on the front and back of the robot.
-These would also be used during the competition to reset the y position of the robot as we knew the exact y position of the robot when those switches were triggered.
+To detect when to stop the robot and trigger the unloading procedure, we fitted 2 bump switches on the front and back of the robot.

 ## Robotic Control

-There were 3 main components to the high level control of the robot. [go-to-goal](#go-to-goal), [localization](#localization) and [obstacle-avoidance](#obstical-avoidance).
-Each of these components came together to autonomously navigate the robot around the arena.w
+There were 3 main components to the high level control of the robot: [go to goal](#go-to-goal), [localization](#localization) and [obstacle-avoidance](#obstical-avoidance).
+Each of these components came together to autonomously navigate the robot around the arena.

 ### Go To Goal

 The go to goal behaviour was a simple PID loop parameterized on the angle between the robot heading and the programmed goal.
-LabVIEW does provide several PID functions, however I opted to script my own from scratch mainly because at this point I had very little experience with PID so I want to treat it as a learning exercise rather than just plugging some values into a function.
-At this point I was only really familiar with C++ C# and LabVIEW none of which I could get a good visual understanding of what was going on so I wrote a [PID excel spreadsheet](https://docs.google.com/spreadsheets/d/0B8qBMyILKQdoNWR4Snl3WWNvWjA/edit?usp=sharing&ouid=105737867544254444450&resourcekey=0-6Fhesqv9VxglXk0UkPqcew&rtpof=true&sd=true) to get a handle on it (these days I'd just use Python)
+LabVIEW does provide several PID functions, however I opted to script my own from scratch mainly because at this point I had very little experience with PID so I wanted to treat it as a learning exercise rather than just plugging some values into a function.
+At this point I was only really familiar with C++, C# and LabVIEW none of which I could use to easily get a good visual understanding of what was going on.
+Insead I wrote a [PID excel spreadsheet](https://docs.google.com/spreadsheets/d/0B8qBMyILKQdoNWR4Snl3WWNvWjA/edit?usp=sharing&ouid=105737867544254444450&resourcekey=0-6Fhesqv9VxglXk0UkPqcew&rtpof=true&sd=true) to get a handle on it (these days I'd just use Python).

 ### Localization

-Localization was achieved by fusing data from 3 different sensors; Encoders (left/right), IMU and LIDAR.
+Localization was achieved by fusing data from 3 different sensors: Encoders (left/right), IMU and LIDAR.
 The encoder and IMU data were relatively straightforward.
-However, alone the location and heading could tend to drift.
+However, with just these alone the location and heading could tend to drift, hence the addition of the LIDAR.
 The LIDAR was fixed up-side-down under the robot's chassis so we could get it as low as possible to the ground in order to prevent the beams from overshooting the arena walls.
 However, this caused the LIDAR beams to sometimes hit the ground in-front of the robot, triggering a false positive obstacle detection.
 To mitigate this we had to make sure there was very little play between the skids and the ground.
 We experimented with a bunch of things including take-away ramen soup spoons.
-Finally we sources some small roller bearings to keep the skids in contact with the ground.
+Finally, we sourced small roller bearings to keep the skids in contact with the ground.

 ![lidar-and-skids](resources/lidar-and-skids.png)

-With reliable LIDAR data we could now compare the points the LIDAR was seeing to known walls in the arena and use iterative-closest-point (ICP) to estimate Δx, Δy, Δθ to correct any drift in the robot's location and heading.
-To calculate Δx, Δy, Δθ first each LIDAR point is matched to the closest known wall within a set threshold ~50mm (2'') all other points are discarded.
-With the remaining points we find the angle between the line of best fit for each group of points matched to a wall and the known wall location.
-This is our Δθ, we then rotate the LIDAR points by Δθ and compute the x and y translation between the line of best fit for each group of points matched to the wall and the wall location, this is our Δx, Δy.
-This signal can be noisy so we apply a scaling factor that is <1 before updating the robot's internal state.
+With reliable LIDAR data we could now compare the points the LIDAR was seeing to known walls in the arena and use iterative-closest-point (ICP) to estimate Δx, Δy, Δθ and correct any drift in the robot's location and heading.
+To calculate Δx, Δy, Δθ first each LIDAR point is matched to the closest known wall within a set threshold ~50mm (2'') - all other points are discarded.
+With the remaining points we find the angle between the line of best fit for each group of points matched to a wall and the known wall location - this is our Δθ.
+We then rotate the LIDAR points by Δθ and compute the x and y translation between the line of best fit for each group of points matched to the wall and the wall location - this is our Δx, Δy.
+This signal can be noisy so we applied a scaling factor that is <1 before updating the robot's internal state.
+The update frequency of the LIDAR was 10Hz, the ICP algorithm comfortably fit within this timeframe.

 ![icp](resources/icp.png)